jestnot/dnd-notes/content/Player Introduction/Detailed History of Kyrka.md

 Ever since Domedag's death, [[The Three Sisters]] have gone silent.
 In the Age of Stagnancy, the most pious everyday citizen used to be able to hear words of wisdom as an answer to their prayers, but in the Age of Progress, prayers seem to go unanswered.

 # Belief in the Three Sisters
-Pinntorp and Nackanas largely believe they have passed the Sisters’ test, and no longer need them to continue living life
+Pinntorp and Nackanas largely believe they have passed the Sisters’ test, and no longer need them to continue living life.
 - This is for various reasons (e.g. the Sisters approve of Kyrka's new way of living, and are leaving Kyrka alone)
 - In any case, the Church has very little presence in either nation, and all temples have been converted into other public spaces (e.g. schools, libraries, shelters, or museums to preserve the old temple architecture)